-National Celiac Disease Awareness Day, observed September 13, is a time to increase awareness of celiac disease, the need for a cure, and spur advocacy on behalf of those suffering with the emotional and physical burden of celiac disease.
+National Celiac Disease Awareness Day is a time to increase awareness of celiac disease, the need for a cure, and spur advocacy on behalf of those suffering with the emotional and physical burden of celiac disease.

 Celiac disease, also known as gluten intolerance, is a genetic disorder that affects at least 1 in 133 Americans.
 Symptoms of celiac disease can range from the classic features, such as diarrhea, weight loss, and malnutrition, to latent symptoms such as isolated nutrient deficiencies but no gastrointestinal symptoms.